phayes/sidefuzz/README.md

 - The t-statistic stays low, even after significant sampling.
 In this case the candidate input pairs are rejected and SideFuzz returns to phase 1, resuming the genetic-algorithim optimizer to find another local optmia.

 The current version uses elapsed CPU cycles as it's measurement.
-Future verions will include PAPI support behind a feature flag.
+Future versions will include PAPI support behind a feature flag.

 ### Furthur Reading